RazrFalcon/ttf-parser/c-api/README.md

 - All recursive methods have a depth limit.
 - Most of arithmetic operations are checked.
 - Most of numeric casts are checked.
-- Rust panics are catched on the FFI boundary.
+- Rust panics will be caught at the FFI boundary.

 ## Header generation